jupitercruiser/Portfolio/README.md

 ## About Me
 I am a determined computer science major seeking an internship opportunity to apply programming and problem-solving skills in a real-world environment.
-I am eager to contribute to innovative software projects that will contribute to an inclusive, secure and adaptable world.
+I am eager to contribute to innovative projects that will contribute to an inclusive, secure and adaptable world.

 ## Projects